Working Outside of Michigan

 Employees should review their "Current Local" address and edit if needed.
 To update the current address, go through Wolverine Access, and select Employee Self Service > Campus Personal Information > Addresses > Current Local.

-Update your address with TIAA and Fidelity Investments if you participate in any U-M retirement plans.
+Employees should update their address with TIAA and Fidelity Investments if they participate in any U-M retirement plans.

 Benefits